Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: NSGA-II and SPEA2

 \subsection{Experimental Results}

-We compare NSGA-II and SPEA2 results with MOEA\_D as the previous winner algorithm in most of the cases.
-While the definition of dominance is the only limitation on the population size in MOEA\_D, we set the population size for NSGA-II and SPEA2 to 20.
+We compare NSGA-II and SPEA2 results with \EAd as the previous winner algorithm in most of the cases.
+While the definition of dominance is the only limitation on the population size in \EAd, we set the population size for NSGA-II and SPEA2 to 20.

 In addition to the total offline error, introduced in Section \ref{subsec: bech and exp}, we also compare the algorithms based on a new factor, called partial offline error.
 This factor considers the best feasible solution achieved by an algorithm right before a dynamic change, i.e., the performance of algorithms are analyzed based on their final population only.
 This factor illustrates the final achievement of the algorithms during a "no change" period and does not consider the performance of the algorithms within the optimization process.
 To compute the best partial offline error, instead of all the generations, we record the profit value of best feasible solution only in the last generation before the next change.
-Let $x_i$ denote the best feasible solution before $i+1$th change happens and $x^*_i$ denote the optimal solution corresponding to the $i$th capacity.
+Let $x_i$ denote the best feasible solution before the $(i+1)$-st change happens and $x^*_i$ denote the optimal solution corresponding to those capacity.
 If there is no feasible solution in the last generation, $y_i$ denotes the solution with lowest $\nu(x)$, the constraint violation of solution $x$.
-Then, the partial offline error is calculated as follow:
+Then, the partial offline error for $10^6$ generations where a dynamic change takes place every $\tau$ generation is calculated as follow:

 where $e(x)$ if the offline error of solution $x$ calculated as follows: